Tempestissiman/ArcadeMacro/README.md

-copy()|Create a copy of the event (not attached)|LuaChartEvent save()|Create a command that saves the event to the chart|LuaChartCommand delete()|Create a command that deletes the event from the chart|LuaChartCommand
+copy()|Create a copy of the event (not attached)|LuaChartEvent save()|Create a command that saves the event to the chart|LuaChartCommand delete()|Create a command that deletes the event from the chart|LuaChartCommand is(string type)|Returns whether this event is of a given type ('tap', 'arc', 'floor', 'short',...)|bool

 Classes from 5.1 to 5.6 inherits all properties and methods mentioned in 5.0.